This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Principality of Hutt River – hanging with The Royals

-We then broke up our Kalbarri visit by going out to Hutt River Principality.
+We broke up our Kalbarri visiting Hutt River Principality.

 I found it very difficult to explain to her that Prince Leonard completely screwed over the government and created his own country.